reda-maizate/apigateway-from-scratch/README.md

-# API Gateway from scratch
+# API Gateway from Scratch

 This repository contains a microservices architecture developed using gRPC and Protobuf.
 The architecture restricts all microservices from direct external access and are only available via the API Gateway.
 Inter-microservice communication is handled through gRPC.